-Rhey also analyzed excavated smelting products from the area of Norsuntepe (Keban) on the Upper Euphrates.
+They also analyzed excavated smelting products from Norsuntepe (Keban) area on the Upper Euphrates.

-In all regions of Anatolia the majority of artifacts of a late Chalcolithic date were made of unalloyed copper.
-Some were also made of arsenical coppers with a low arsenic content.
+In Anatolia, most artifacts of a late Chalcolithic date were made of unalloyed copper.
+Some others were arsenical coppers with low arsenic content.

-At Norsuntepe, a site which is now under the waters of Keban dam, smelting furnaces, copper ore, slag, fragments of clay crucibles or molds, and finished metal artifacts have been found inside and in the courtyards of a group of buildings which most probably represented a quarter of the settlement inhabited by metal workers.
+At Norsuntepe (a site now under the waters of Keban dam), smelting furnaces, copper ore, slag, fragments of clay crucibles or molds, and finished metal artifacts were found in the courtyards and buildings probably belonging to metal workers.

-Norsuntepe was probably a fortified site, with mudbrick houses finished with plaster and in some instances had wall paintings.
+Norsuntepe was probably a fortified site, with mudbrick houses finished with plaster, and in some instances, they had wall paintings.

-It has been identified 40 settlement layers from different periods of time, namely the late Chalcolithic (4,000- 3,000 BC) through all phases of the Bronze Age until an Urartian settlement in the Iron Age.
+Archaeologists identified 40 settlement layers from different periods, namely the late Chalcolithic (4,000- 3,000 BC), through all phases of the Bronze Age until an Urartian settlement in the Iron Age.

 Norsuntepe was one of the most important sites of this period.

-Chalcolithic (sometimes referred to as the 'Copper Age') was an important period of time with achievements, of which most striking development was the extensive use of Copper.
+The Chalcolithic (sometimes referred to as the 'Copper Age') was an important period with achievements, of which the most striking development was the extensive use of copper.

-Until this period, the only material that the humankind had used to make their weapons was natural stones.
+Until this period, natural stones were the only material humankind used to make their weapons.

-Later, they learned to process and shape this metal copper to make strong weapons and also ornamentation.
+Later, they learned to process and shape this metal copper to make solid weapons and ornamentation.
 We also see a considerable increase in the number of towns scattered across the area.

 The new towns of this period were usually built on the water or in rich valleys.

-The great mother goddess of Asia Minor was the main deity and they have made many figurines of this goddess which they used in their religious rituals.
-The burials that were within the houses of preceding Neolithic period now take place outside the towns.
+The great mother goddess of Asia Minor was the main deity, and they made many figurines of this goddess, which they used in their religious rituals.
+The burials within the houses of the preceding Neolithic period now occur outside the towns.

 Written by – A. Sutherland AncientPages.com Staff Writer